 Click "produce" and see how the movie looks.
 Remember to produce in the best quality you can.

 Do you want to make your little LEGO® mini-figures come to life?
-We do this using Stop Motion Animation and here I will take you through the process.
+We do this in our little animation studio using stop motion, and here I will take you through the process.

 And get you on the way to making your very own animations.